7 Causes of Blood in Stool with IBS & When to Worry

-- Blood in stool, especially with larger colon polyps or malignant ones which may get ulcerated and bleed.
+- However, blood in stool, especially with larger colon polyps or malignant ones, may get ulcerated and bleed.

 - The bleeding ranges from streaks of red blood in your stool to passage of large amounts of red blood or blackish tarry stool (melena).

 - Polyps can cause abdominal colics and iron deficiency anemia.

 What to do If you think you have colon polyps:

 - Always consult your doctor.
 Usually, your doctor will do a colonoscopy or sigmoidoscopy to diagnose the condition.

 - Avoid a high-fat diet, and avoid eating too much meat.

 - Control your weight (if you are obese).